 What Is the Statute of Limitations for Zantac Lawsuits in Arkansas?

-According to Arkansas’s statute of limitations, you or your Arkansas Zantac attorney must file a Zantac lawsuit within three years from the date of your cancer diagnosis.
+According to Arkansas’s statute of limitations, you or your Arkansas Zantac injury attorney must file a Zantac lawsuit within three years from the date of your cancer diagnosis.
 If you file after the statute of limitations passes, the court will likely dismiss your claim, preventing you from recovering compensation.

 How Much Is a Zantac Lawsuit Worth?